betkh/AzureDataEngineering-CrimeInchicago/README.md

 ## Ingestion
 <Design documentation for ingestion goes here.
 Where does the data come from?
 How is it ingested?
 Where is it stored (be specific)?>

+Note - if you came here looking for assignment instructions, go to SupplementaryInfo\CourseInstructions